The Scottish Government aims to ensure that by November 2016, so far as is reasonably practicable, people are not living in fuel poverty in Scotland.

 The Home Energy Efficiency Programmes for Scotland (HEEPS) replace the previous Energy Assistance Package, Universal Home Insulation Scheme and Carbon Emissions Reduction Scheme.

-The Home Energy Efficiency Programmes for Scotland: Area Based Schemes are designed and delivered by local authorities, targeting fuel poor areas, to provide energy efficiency measures to a large number of Scottish households while delivering emission savings and helping to reduce fuel poverty.
-From summer 2013 they may offer you energy efficiency measures, depending on where you live.
-The schemes are delivered by local authorities in conjunction with local delivery partners.
+The Home Energy Efficiency Programmes for Scotland: Area Based Schemes target fuel-poor areas, to provide energy efficiency measures to a large number of households while saving emissions and helping to reduce fuel poverty.
+They may offer you energy efficiency measures, depending on where you live.
+The schemes are designed and delivered by local authorities in conjunction with local delivery partners.

-The Energy Saving Trust manages delivery of the other Home Energy Efficiency Programmes for Scotland through the Home Energy Scotland hotline on behalf of the Scottish Government in partnership with a range of advice providers and the energy companies.
-They offer energy efficiency advice, information on low cost energy tariffs, and advice on income maximisation, as well as a wide range of energy efficiency measures.
+The Energy Saving Trust manages delivery of the other Home Energy Efficiency Programmes for Scotland through the Home Energy Scotland hotline.
+This offers energy efficiency advice, information on low-cost energy tariffs, and advice on income maximisation, as well as a range of energy efficiency measures.

 What else is being done to alleviate fuel poverty?